 Michigan Perinatal Quality Collaborative (MI PQC)

-The Michigan Perinatal Quality Collaborative (MI PQC) improves perinatal outcomes and birth equity through collaboration with diverse partners.
-MI PQC is divided into nine Regional Perinatal Quality Collaboratives (RPQCs), each engaging families, communities, and stakeholders in data-informed quality improvement efforts.
+The Michigan Perinatal Quality Collaborative (MI PQC) improves perinatal outcomes through collaboration with diverse partners.
+MI PQC is divided into nine Regional Perinatal Quality Collaboratives (RPQCs), each engaging families, communities, and partners in data-informed quality improvement efforts.

 Partners and Resources

-Michigan's diverse and expansive Maternal and Infant Health Partners and stakeholders work on an array of initiatives to improve Michigan's maternal and infant health outcomes.
+Michigan's expansive Maternal and Infant Health Partners work on an array of initiatives to improve maternal and infant health outcomes.
 Many resources are available through these collaborative partnerships, including data, advocacy, and services for Michigan families.

 Dawn M. Shanafelt, MPA, BSN, RN